LABDOS01 Operational Manual

 • Energy measurement resolution: 15 ±2 keV (varies with calibration method and particle type)

-• Power supply: 5V via USB-C port or JST-GH connectors
+• Power supply: 5V, 3 mA (excluding LEDs) via USB-C port or JST-GH connectors

 • Radiation spectra integration time: 10 s